 3. Region prioritization ("where" to engage activity) - include reference to a risk informed analysis in allocation of initiative (e.g., veg clearance is done for trees tagged as "high-risk")

-This will apply across the BVES service territory.
+This will apply across the entirety of BVES's service territory.

 4. Progress on initiative (amount spent, regions covered) and plans for next year